-For parents of teens with disappointing grades, it’s important to stay calm and help keep everything in perspective – no matter your child’s grades, there are lots of options available.
+For parents of teens with disappointing grades, it’s important to help your teen stay calm and keep everything in perspective – no matter your child’s grades, there are lots of options available.
 Stephen Moore, Director of Justin Craig Education, recommends:

 Discussion with teachers on results day

 Regarding performance on different assessments, proximity to grade boundaries and whether it’s worth getting assessments remarked.
 For Maths and English, resitting is compulsory for students failing to achieve a pass (grade 4) if they are under 18 and/or studying full time.
 In other circumstances e.g. apprenticeships, it may be possible not to resit some GCSEs, but to take a functional skills qualification instead of the GCSE.
 For other subjects, resits are not compulsory but low grades may affect decisions about A Level choices – again, teachers can provide invaluable support here.

 Speak to the Sixth form or College